 The mechanic, above, didn't turn out as whimsical or gawky as I had originally envisioned, but the quick painting technique seemed to work out alright.
 I knew I wasn't going to do the entire job in this style, but I felt like playing around.

+A character depiction, based heavily on a Komodo Dragon.
+I decided to follow the more colorful specimens, to add some more distinctiveness.
 This came out pretty much exactly as I had first envisioned it when reading the brief, except that I think I overdid the colors.
 Maybe I just don't like the day-glo looking palette.
 I guess I could easily fix this in photoshop, since everything is on layers.
 I find that I really enjoy drawing plantlife.

 Some whimsical spaceship designs.
 I haven't drawn spaceships since I was a kid, so this was interesting.
 The client chose the middle ship on the left for an ion storm illustration.
 When sketching it, I wanted it to be reminiscent of a skull and bones.